10up/gutenberg-best-practices/training/03-styles.md

 Here's the first two that ship with the editor:

-<em>Square</em>
+### Square

 ![Square Image block styles](/img/core-image-square.png "Square Image block styles")

-<em>Rounded</em>
+### Rounded

 ![Rounded Image block styles](/img/core-image-rounded.png "Rounded Image block styles")

 Let's see how to add a new style — slightly-rounded!

+:::caution
+This is a fictional example that actually showcases the pitfalls of Block Styles pretty well.
+In the real world this setting should probably be a block extension that allows the editor to change the Border Radius of the image.

+Because as soon as the client needs more different steps of rounded corners all you can do is add more and more block styles that all are very similar to one another.
+Leading to a worse user experience.
+:::caution

 ## Add a New Style

 Adding a new Style is pretty simple.

 1. Create an `image.js` file in `/includes/block-styles/`.
 Here's the [completed example](https://gitlab.10up.com/exercises/gutenberg-lessons/-/blob/trunk/themes/10up-theme/includes/block-styles/image.js).
-2. Use the `registerBlockStyle` function to select the `core/image` block, and add your custom style.
+2. Use the [`registerBlockStyle`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-styles/) function to add a new custom style to the `core/image` block.
-3. Add the corresponding CSS to handle the display of your new slightly-rounded Image style.
-The editor adds the classname `is-style-slightly-rounded` for you to use.
+3. Add the corresponding CSS to handle the display of your new `slightly-rounded` Image style.
+WordPress generates a classname for each block styles that follows the pattern `is-style-${name}`.
+So in our case `is-style-slightly-rounded`.

 When we've done that, we can now use our new style and see it outputting as the design intended: